natcap/invest.users-guide/source/recreation.rst

 .. math:: y_i = \beta_{0} + \beta_1 x_{i1} + ... + \beta_{p} x_{ip} \text{ for } i = 1 ... n,

 where :math:`x_{ip}` is the coverage of each attribute in each cell, :math:`i`, within an Area of Interest (AOI) containing :math:`n` cells.
 In the absence of empirical data on visitation for :math:`y_i`, we parameterize the model using a proxy for visitation: geotagged photographs posted to the website flickr (see :ref:`rec-photos` section for more information).
 Stated again, the InVEST recreation model predicts the spread of person-days of recreation in space.
-It does this using attributes of places, such as natural features (eg, parks), built features (eg, roads), and human uses (eg, industrial activities), among others.
+It does this using attributes of places, such as natural features (eg parks), built features (eg roads), and human uses (eg industrial activities), among others.
 A simple linear regression relates average photo-user-days per cell to coverages of attributes across grid cells within the study region.
 Then, armed with these estimates (:math:`\beta_{p}` values), the model predicts how future changes to the landscape will alter visitation rate.

 .. _rec-photos: